 For the purpose of this Annex, the following definitions apply:

-“device for professional use” means a device that is intended to be used in a healthcare or otherwise controlled professional environment by professionals having proven qualification in the safe and effective use of the device;
+“device for professional use” means a device that is intended to be used in a healthcare environment or otherwise controlled professional environment by professionals having proven qualification in the safe and effective use of the device;

-“device for home use” means a device that is intended to be used in private environments, meaning not in a controlled professional environment, by lay persons.
+“device for home use” means a device that is intended to be used in private environments, not in a controlled professional environment, by lay persons.

 Risk management

-When applying the risk management process established in Annex I to this Regulation, among risks associated with the device, manufacturers shall analyse the specific risks listed in Section 4 and, where relevant, adopt the specific risk control measures listed in Section 5.
+When carrying out the risk management process provided for in Annex I to this Regulation, as part of the analysis of risks associated with the device, manufacturers shall consider the specific risks listed in Section 4 of this Annex and, where relevant to the device, adopt the specific risk control measures listed in Section 5 of this Annex.

 Specific risks